taccho18/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 4. Click **Save** to save your settings.

+{{< c8y-admon-warning >}}
->**Info:** OpenIT does not serve new customers anymore and is in the process of shutting down their SMS provider business.
+OpenIT does not serve new customers anymore and is in the process of shutting down their SMS provider business.
 We therefore recommend you to select one of the other SMS providers.
+{{< /c8y-admon-warning >}}

 <a name="connectivity"></a>
 ### Managing the connectivity settings

 In the **Connectivity** page, you can manage credentials for different providers.

+{{< c8y-admon-req >}}
+ROLES & PERMISSIONS:
+- To view connectivity credentials: READ permission for the permission type "???"
+- To manage connectivity credentials (add, edit, delete): ADMIN permission for the permission type "???"
+{{< /c8y-admon-req >}}

 In order to add or replace credentials ADMIN permissions are required.

 The following provider settings may currently be specified: